-Carefully examine chain for cracks in the links or damaged rivets while you are sharpening and cleaning it.
+Carefully examine your chain for cracks in the links or damaged rivets while you are sharpening and cleaning it.
 Any damaged or worn parts must be replaced.
-The new parts must be reworked to match the shape and size of the original parts.
+Newly fitted parts must be filed back to match the shape and size of the remaining original links.

-Chain repairs can be carried out with the STIHL handheld chain breaking and rivet spinning tool, the STIHL NG 1 or NG 5 rivet spinners and the STIHL NG 4 chain breaker.
+Chain repairs can be performed with the hand-held STIHL chain breaking and rivet spinning tool, the STIHL rivet spinner or the STIHL bench-top rivet spinner and STIHL chain breaker.